alan-turing-institute/nowwhat/Test/README.md

 >Please set environment variable FORECASTID.
 >Please set environment variable FORECASTTOKEN.

-Suppose we no longer want `Now what?` to be printed out, so we make that change to the code.
-When we run the tests, we'll get a test failure:
+Suppose we no longer want `Now what?` to be printed out.
+If we make that change to the code and then run the tests, we'll get a test failure:

 <img width="672" alt="Screenshot 2022-06-09 at 09 55 59" src="https://user-images.githubusercontent.com/121074/172807697-73253c99-131d-479e-9299-f5386641c89f.png">